This article was written for and first published in the RICS Property Journal and is reproduced here with permission.

 A trip to MoSCoW

 With your initial research understood and digested, we can then collate a backlog – which is just a techy name for a list – of what needs to be developed, such as a sign-up form or a password reset function.
 The most effective way of doing this is to write down everything the system or product needs to do in the form of user stories.
 Each of these simply describes a requirement that a user may need to execute; for example, ‘As an admin user I need to log in.’
 In my experience, most normal-sized projects generate around 300 user stories.
+Depending on the size of the project, it may or may not be useful to group these stories into user story maps at this point.

-Using each story as a descriptor of what needs to be built enables us to estimate the time required to develop the product, which will in turn dictate the cost.
+Using each story as a descriptor of what needs to be built enables us to estimate the time required to develop the product, which will, in turn, dictate the cost.
 Typically, this first estimate will be eye-wateringly huge – we don’t usually share it with the client – because at that moment we only have a list of absolutely everything all stakeholders want the system to do.

 If you happen to have an unlimited budget for your digitisation strategy, lucky you, you don’t need to prune this estimate and can move on to the build process.
 But, back in the real world, it’s usual to narrow these requirements down into just the most important user stories.
 This is done through a prioritisation process called the MoSCoW method.

 All key stakeholders should be present for this process.
-It commonly involves writing user stories on to sticky notes before discussing them individually and sorting them into one of four categories: must, should, could, and won’t, hence MoSCoW.
+It commonly involves writing user stories onto sticky notes before discussing them individually and sorting them into one of four categories: must, should, could, and won’t, hence MoSCoW.

 All the user stories in the ‘must’ category – or, sometimes, the ‘must’ and ‘should’ categories – form the basis of a minimal viable product (MVP) brief.
 This represents the least amount of development required in order to provide the desired service.